Sunday Morning Meditation

 Daughters of the King is an order for women who are communicants of the Episcopal Church, churches in communion with it, or churches in the Historic Episcopate.
 Each daughter takes a lifetime vow to live by the Rule of the Order, which requires a spiritual discipline of daily prayer, service, and evangelism.
 For more information, please contact Cicily Simms.

 Intercessory Prayer Group

 This time is for reflection and intercession, where we pray for everyone who has submitted prayer request cards on Sunday.
 Intercessory Prayer is an extraordinary ministry because it draws us close to our Lord and it changes us from within.

 Looking for something different in the way of Christian education?
 Want to dig deeper into the Christian faith, studying the New and Old Testaments, church history, theological ideas, and reflect on connecting faith with life experiences?
 Education for Ministry (EfM) may be calling you.
 EfM is one of the best programs in the Episcopal Church for adult lay members to learn to think theologically about the surrounding world.

-EFM is an in-depth, 9-month program from the University of the South.
-It is a four-year course of study consisting of weekly seminars over the nine month academic year.
+EfM is an in-depth, 9-month program from the University of the South.
+It is a 4-year course of study consisting of weekly seminars over the 9-month academic year.
 Each seminar group is made up of 6 to 12 people and group mentors who facilitate and participate fully in all discussions.
 Commitment is on a yearly basis.

-All groups will start in early September and end late May.
-Members receive reading assignments that are included in the fee and provided by University of the South.
-In the seminars members have an opportunity to share their insights and discoveries as well as discuss questions that the study materials raise.
-(View more detailed information. )
+Both groups will start in early September and end in late May.
+Members receive reading assignments that are included in the fee and provided by the University of the South.
+In the seminars, members have an opportunity to share their insights and discoveries as well as discuss questions that the study materials raise.

 Dates, Times, & Leaders